 What does that mean, exactly?
 Well, the tool makes it easy for you to construct a customized recap that includes information such as your first song played, top artists by season, and how much time you spent listening to all of it.
 The experience is exclusive to the user, making it enjoyable for them to share and compare their synopsis with friends.

 And when it comes to sharing, the microsite makes it so simple.
 Any stat that the site pulls for you can be posted on social media with a handy button at the bottom right of the page.

 The landing page layout has it all.
 It is visually attractive and engaging, provides scannable yet descriptive headers on Muck Rack’s services, and uses comments from industry professionals as social proof.
 Plus, it’s intuitive and easy to access the website.

 The cool part of this landing page is that it will cater to all Muck Rack audiences.
 The top of the page is divided into two, featuring their two respective services side by side.
 Once a visitor moves his or her mouse over either the “find journalists” or the “build free portfolio” CTAs, a very simple form appears—and this is critical so as not to distract the user from the task at hand.

 Despite certain similarities, the functions of a microsite vs landing page are fundamentally distinct.
 Which is best for your business will depend on what you’re using them for.
 Below is a landing page vs microsite comparison table that might help you:

-Landing pages, particularly if you use sticky anchor navigation to scroll people up and down to various page parts, can get very long, which is totally fine.
+Paid Search landing pages, particularly if you use sticky anchor navigation to scroll people up and down to various page parts, can get very long, which is totally fine.
 There are occasions, however, when having a tiny multi-page site, referred to as a microsite (or mini-site), can provide considerable benefits.